dariyasydykova/tidyroc/README.md

 Examples
 --------

-Before I plot any curves, I fit two logitistic regression models.
-I will use the `iris` dataset to fit the models to.
-First, I need to reduce `iris` to only contain data for two species of irises.
-This ensures that our outcome is binary.
+Before I make any plots, I fit two logitistic regression models.
+I will use the `iris` dataset for this purpose.
+First, I reduce `iris` to only contain data for two species of irises.
+This ensures that the outcome is binary.

 I load the libraries needed to run the examples below.